Assassin's Creed Shadows: Release date, pre-order and latest news

 When is the Assassin's Creed Shadows release date?

-Assassin's Creed Shadows will release on 14th February 2025.
+Assassin's Creed Shadows will be released on 20th March 2025.

 You can also play Assassin’s Creed Shadows three days early if you purchase the appropriate edition of the game, which we will cover in the next section.